RuslanKoroy/RuslanKoroy/README.md

 # Hi, I'm @RuslanKoroy 👋

-I'm a developer with a Bachelor's degree in Computer Science and Engineering.
+I'm a developer with a Master's degree in Computer Science and Engineering.
 Skilled in Python and C#, I find myself at the intersection of software development and the field of Machine Learning and Data Science.
 I also interested in creating bots for Telegram and VK.

 ## 🛠 Technical Skills
 - **Languages:** Python, C#